The following is a spoiler-free review of Batman v Superman: Dawn of Justice, a Zack Snyder film.

 Batman v Superman: Dawn of Justice follows two of the greatest comic book characters of all-time – true legends – Bruce Wayne (played by Ben Affleck), the Gotham billionaire turned Bat-vigilante, and Kal-El, the Kryptonian god-like hero (played by Henry Cavill).
 The film opens by once again showing ‘the origin of the Batman’, and then jumps right into the end of Man of Steel.

-Just like we saw in the trailers, Bruce Wayne is running around Metropolis while Superman is fighting General Zod.
+Just like we saw in the trailers, Bruce Wayne was running around Metropolis while Superman was fighting General Zod in Man of Steel.
 This entire sequence was my favorite part of the film.
-They manage to really evoke some traumatic memories that we all have of 9/11.
+It is absolutely terrifying and haunting, and it makes you think about what happened in New York in September of 2001.
 It is a really powerful sequence, and it sets us up with a great introduction of Bruce Wayne, and why he fears Kal-El.

-I won’t go into spoilers, but suffice it to say that Superman’s reintroduction felt incredibly underwhelming in the theatrical cut – especially if you compare it to what we just saw with Bruce Wayne.
-Eventually, these two heroes are brought in front of each other, and we are left with a fight that, although somewhat brief, did leave me pleased with it being the promised ‘event’ of the movie (even if the end of the fight was awful).
-There is a lot that left me with a bad taste in my mouth both prior to and after the promised fight.
+I won’t go into spoilers, but suffice it to say that Superman’s reintroduction felt a little bit underwhelming in the theatrical cut – especially if you compare it to what we just saw with Bruce Wayne.
+Eventually, these two heroes are brought in front of each other, and we are left with a fight that, although somewhat brief, did leave me pleased with it being the promised ‘event’ of the movie (even if the end of the fight is really awful for reasons that I cannot get into, though I will say that it involves ‘a name’).
+Frustratingly, there is a lot that left me with a bad taste in my mouth both prior to and after the promised fight.
 Batman v Superman: Dawn of Justice is a very flawed film.

 The first fifteen minutes of the film aren’t paced well, and, overall, I really, really hated how the film was edited together.
 That last thing really shocked me.
-Batman v Superman is all over the place – switching from one scene to an almost random one, at times.
+Batman v Superman is all over the place – switching from one scene to an almost random one, at times (the extended edition really helps here).
+However, I love the cinematography in this film.
+Some of the shots are just extraordinary, and I especially love the sequence, which begins with a Dia de los Muertos celebration, that showcases Superman as the mythic savior character that he is in Snyder’s films.

 I don’t think there was a lot to work with, dialogue-wise, but I will say that some performances will keep you locked in the experience of the film.
 And let us just start with the three most criticized castings: Gal Gadot as Diana Prince, Jesse Eisenberg as Lex Luthor, and Ben Affleck as Bruce Wayne/Batman.